mrhornsby/zookeeper/readme.md

 To start a single standalone zookeeper node run the following:

-> docker run --volume=/var/opt/zookeeper -p 2181:2181 zookeeper:latest
+> docker run --volume=/var/opt/zookeeper -p 2181:2181 mrhornsby/zookeeper:latest

 (**Note:** This will create a new data volume, suitable for a test, but you probably want to mount a host directory or a named volume)